bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />
 <p>I prepared a small example in which we take a day number between 0 and 6, 0 for
-Monday, 1 for Tuesday, and so on...
-And to pick a random number that is an integer, we used a formula like this, that uses a predefined object called Math.</p>
+Monday, 1 for Tuesday, and so on&#155; And to pick a random number that is an integer, we used a formula like this, that uses a predefined object called Math.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 222.  (xxx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->